yourfriendoss/pitransmitter/README.md

 PiFM GTK is an extension to the already popular [PiFmAdv](https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=1&cad=rja&uact=8&ved=2ahUKEwio9Zml3rPpAhWMT8AKHY3pB3YQFjAAegQIBhAB&url=https%3A%2F%2Fgithub.com%2Fmiegl%2FPiFmAdv&usg=AOvVaw0yjOcSmzqDT7XF36NZs7zl) repository developd by Miegl.
 This extension features a small number of additional files that greatly assist the procedure to install and set up the software.
 The main focus of PiFM GTK is to allow anybody from a complete Linux or radio novice to a command-line expert or radiohead find an affordable substitute to a significantly more expensive FM transmitter which can cost thousands of times more than the Raspberry Pi.
 This is all controlled through an intuitive graphical interface based on the modern GTK library and means you don't have to struggle with a (for new users especially) intimidating command-line.

 ## Compatibility
 This piece of software is designed to work will all versions of the Raspberry Pi including the Raspberry Pi 4b!
-The installation is designed to be done on Raspbian, which is the Official Raspberry Pi Operating System.
+The installation is designed to be done on Raspberry Pi OS, which is the Official Raspberry Pi Operating System.
 It is guaranteed to work on any version from August 2015 and later, as the installer is automatically designed to check that all dependencies are present (previous versions do not have the `rpi-mailbox` driver), however it is recommended to use a fresh install to reduce the likelihood of any errors.

 ## How it Works
 This program generates an FM modulation, with RDS (Radio Data System) data generated in real time as well as having the ability to use both monophonic and stereophonic audio.